The Best Of Me

 Box Office Info:

-Relativity Media financed The Best Of Me for $34,245,087 and after $6.4 million in tax rebates, the net budget was $27.8 million.
+The gross budget for The Best Of Me was $34,245,087 and after $6.4 million in tax rebates, the net budget was $27.8 million.
 With foreign pre-sales, tax credits and other deals, Relativity had all but $5 million of the budget covered.

 Relativity CEO Ryan Kavanaugh used The Best of Me as their first model to build a movie around product placement and include the brand client into script meetings and involvement in development.
 Evian water was the product.
 Ryan Kavanaugh told Variety: “Evian is in the room with us, they’re in there when we’re developing our scripts for film and television, and they’re in there with us creating strategy for our other businesses.
 And that is completely unprecedented.”
 It’s also incredibly ridiculous and it should come as no surprise that nine months later, Relativity entered chapter 11 bankruptcy.
 Kavanaugh had also made his infamous and hilarious claim of having an algorithm to determine box office success — which we assume was as complex as ‘Nicholas Sparks + plastic bottles of water = money’.
 Relativity managed to limit their risk to the budget, but perhaps more focus on making a better film than trying to sell water, would have saved this from being the lowest grossing Nicholas Sparks adaptation at the time of release.
 And if you think that is a gag poster, just head over to the Relativity website.